-The three-day festival, which this year (2012) kicks off on February 7, commemorates the victory of the Hindu deity Lord Murugan (also known as Lord Subramaniam) over a powerful demon, Surapadman — a feat made possible by the gift of a sacred vel (lance or spear).
+The three-day festival, which next occurs February 10, 2017, commemorates the victory of the Hindu deity Lord Murugan (also known as Lord Subramaniam) over a powerful demon, Surapadman — a feat made possible by the gift of a sacred vel (lance or spear).
 Thaipusam celebrates the triumph of good over evil, and truth over falsehood.

 The largest and most spectacular celebration of Thaipusam outside India takes place in and around Kuala Lumpur.
 In the early hours of the morning, a procession sets off from Sri Maha Mariamman Temple in Chinatown, KL’s most important Hindu place of worship.
 At its head is a golden chariot, carrying an idol of Lord Murugan.